Board of Directors

 Paul Sellew, Harvest Power

-Paul Sellew is CEO of Harvest Power Canada Ltd. and of Harvest Power, Inc. Paul has been a leader in the organics industry for more than 25 years.
+Paul Sellew is the Co-founder and CEO of Harvest Power, Inc. and its group of companies.
+Harvest is the leading manager of organics in North America with a focus on maximizing the value through production of renewable energy, high quality fertilizer and compost based soil and mulch products.
+Paul has been a leader in the organics industry for more than 25 years.
 In 1982 he founded Earthgro, Inc., which grew to be the second largest producer of compost-based lawn and garden products in North America.
-He has also founded and led International Process Systems, Inc. (composting technology provider), Allgro, Inc. (compost marketing firm), Environmental Credit Corp. (carbon credit creation and trading), and Backyard Farms (hydroponic greenhouse tomato producer).
-Paul graduated from Cornell University College of Agriculture and Life Sciences.
+Paul has also been a senior executive with Synagro, Inc. and also founded and led International Process Systems, Inc. (composting technology provider), Allgro, Inc. (compost marketing firm), Environmental Credit Corp. (carbon credit creation and trading), and Backyard Farms (hydroponic greenhouse tomato producer).
+Paul serves on the Board of Directors of the United States Composting Council and is a graduate of Cornell University College of Agriculture and Life Sciences.

 Bob Simpson comes to Harvest Power with a strong financial background.
 Before retiring in late 2011, Simpson served as both Senior Vice President and Chief Financial Officer for Waste Management.
 He was responsible for the Company’s accounting, strategy, business improvement, internal audit, investor relations, tax, treasury, risk management, real estate and financial analysis functions.
 Prior to being elected CFO in March 2004, Simpson was Waste Management’s Senior Vice President and Chief Accounting Officer.